pupil-labs/pupil-docs/src/enrichments/marker-mapper.md

 </div>

 ## Surface Coordinates
-The Marker Mapper maps gaze points to a 2d surface and returns them in surface coordinates.
-The top left corner of the surface is defined as `(0, 0)` and the bottom right corner as `(1, 1)`.
+The Marker Mapper maps gaze points to a 2D surface and returns them in surface coordinates.
+The top left corner of the surface is defined as `(0, 0)`, and the bottom right corner is defined as `(1, 1)`.
 The orientation of the surface can be set in the enrichment settings.

-The mapper may return values outside of the surface, which yields values smaller than 0 or larger than 1 and indicates that the corresponding gaze was not on the surface at that time.
+The mapper may return values outside of the surface, which yields values smaller than 0 or larger than 1, indicating that the corresponding gaze was not on the surface at that time.

 ::: danger
 <b>Orientation:</b>
 <br>
-The red border indicates the upper side of the surface.
-You can rotate the surface by clicking at the rotate surface button until the red border is in the desired position.
+The red border marks the top edge of the surface.
+You can rotate the surface by clicking on the "Rotate Surface" button.
 :::